Introduction

 Disabling the query result cache

-In some cases, such as when building alerting rules that depend on real-time data, you may want to use a lower cache retention or even completely disable the cache.
-You can configure the cache retention at a query level by prefixing the query string with a special SQL comment:
+In some cases, such as when building alerting rules that depend on real-time data, you may want to use a lower cache retention or even completely disable the cache for a specific query.
+You can configure the cache retention at the query level by prefixing the query string with a special SQL comment:

 -- trino.cache.retention=5m